mattbrothers/guide_to_algorithms/README.md

 * Array - reverse
 * Array - sort

-In other languages you may look up methods for:
+In other languages, you may look up methods for:

 * Java - ArrayList, HashMap
 * Python - List, Dictionary